 The Nevada Aging and Disability Services Division (ADSD) mission is to ensure the provision of effective supports and services to meet the needs of individuals and families, helping them to lead independent, meaningful and dignified lives.

-To work towards this mission, ADSD has implemented a division wide strategic plan, “A Plan to Guide Services for Older Nevadans and Persons with Disabilities”.
+To work towards this mission, ADSD has implemented a division wide strategic plan, “A Plan to Guide Services for Older Nevadans and Persons with Disabilities” (herein referred to as the ADSD Strategic Plan).
 The plan incorporates compliance of the Olmstead decision as a core component of its approach.
 However, it goes beyond Olmstead, setting forth a vision and approach to serve older Nevadans and persons with disabilities whether the disability be physical, intellectual or psychological.
 The plan includes components that are both within the scope of ADSD services as well as those dependent on sister agencies, thus solidifying the partnerships central to supporting older adults and people with disabilities.

 In addition, ADSD also has responsibility, either through federal requirements or through the identification of specific population needs, of a number of other strategic plans under its purview.
 To the extent possible, strategic plans, should be developed with the Governor’s Priorities, the ADSD mission, and the ADSD Strategic Plan in mind, complementing and expanding on efforts.